CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Results and Discussion

 \subsection{Ablation Studies}

-\textbf{Impact of Temporal Window Selection.} Table~\ref{fig:combined_results} (left) examines the impact of varying the temporal window length for \ourstt on BioVid.
+\textbf{Impact of Temporal Window Selection.} Table~\ref{tab:combined_analysis} (left) examines the impact of varying the temporal window length for \ourstt on BioVid.
 A shorter window length generally provides a better accuracy–efficiency trade-off, with 16 frames yielding the best performance.
 Importantly, \ourstt remains relatively stable across different window lengths, as the entropy-based selection reliably identifies the most expressive temporal segments.
 See suppl. material for extended ablation.

 \textbf{Are Action Units Really Helping?} To assess whether our AU adapter truly captures subject-specific AU semantics, we replace AU prompts with an ensemble of 46 generic FER class prompts (23 neutral and 23 emotion-specific templates).
-As shown in Table~\ref{fig:combined_results} (middle), training with these generic CPs yields
+As shown in Figure~\ref{tab:combined_analysis} (right), training with these generic CPs yields

 moderate performance under pre-training but collapses under TTA, most notably on \textit{StressID}, with nearly a 15\% drop.
 This demonstrates that class-level textual cues lack the granularity needed to model subtle, individualized expressions.
 In contrast, AU-based personalization consistently improves performance by enabling the adapter to align with subject-specific AU activation patterns and fine-grained facial dynamics.
-See the supplementary materials for CP templates and $CP+AU$ prompts ablation.
+See the suppl. materials for CP templates and $CP+AU$ prompts ablation.

-\textbf{Robustness to Subject Variability.} To evaluate robustness under increasing subject diversity, we progressively increase the number of target subjects from 10 to 30 while comparing \ourstt with the subject-agnostic baseline \ours (Fig.~\ref{fig:robust_tar_sub}).
+\textbf{Robustness to Subject Variability.} To evaluate robustness under increasing subject diversity, we progressively increase the number of target subjects from 10 to 30 while comparing \ourstt with the subject-agnostic baseline \ours (Figure.~\ref{fig:robust_tar_sub}).
 As the target pool grows, performance naturally reflects the increased subject heterogeneity and the reduced number of source subjects available for training.
 Importantly, the performance trend remains smooth and consistent, indicating stable generalization.
 Across all target sizes, \ourstt consistently outperforms \ours by about three \war points, demonstrating reliable personalization benefits independent of the target pool size.